awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-instanceprofile.md

 ## Creating an Instance Profile<a name="iam-instanceprofile-create"></a>

 An instance profile is a wrapper around a standard IAM role that allows an EC2 instance to assume the role\.
-You can create additional instance profiles to customize permissions for different applications or to create an instance profile that doesn't grant permissions for worker tier or multicontainer Docker environments if you don't use those features\.
+You can create additional instance profiles to customize permissions for different applications or to create an instance profile that doesn't grant permissions for worker tier or multicontainer Docker environments, if you don't use those features\.

 **To create an instance profile**